swedenconnect/opensaml-security-ext/README.md

     SAMLObjectDecrypter decrypter = new SAMLObjectDecrypter(credential);
     decrypter.setPkcs11Workaround(true);

+## OpenSAML wish list

+When we wrote the opensaml-security-ext library we tried really hard to add the ECDH support in an OpenSAML-fashion, and as it shows we still had to extend a number of core OpenSAML classes and interfaces.
+This means that if we are to use this extension together with the Shibboleth IdP, or any other OpenSAML-based application, we need to modify that application's setup in a way that it probably wasn't meant to.
+Therefore, we try to list everything that would be needed to get a more seamless integration of key agreement techniques into OpenSAML.

+* Parameters for encryption - The OpenSAML `org.opensaml.xmlsec.EncryptionParameters` class is used as the input class for encryption classes and is returned by encryption parameter resolvers such as `org.opensaml.xmlsec.impl.BasicEncryptionParametersResolver` and `org.opensaml.saml.security.impl.SAMLMetadataEncryptionParametersResolver`.
+But this class is hardwired to assume key transport algorithms (RSA-OAEP, ...) and there is no way to represent key agreement parameters.
+For this purpose we have introduced the XXX class.

+* Resolving of encryption

+* Register the ECDHKeyInfoGeneratorFactory - Impossible to do in the way we would like to ...

+* Encrypter and decrypter extensions

+* TODO

 ---

 Copyright &copy; 2016-2019, [Sweden Connect](https://swedenconnect.se).
 Licensed under version 2.0 of the [Apache License](http://www.apache.org/licenses/LICENSE-2.0).